ximdex/ximdex/INSTALLATION.md

 > That will run the containers for php, mysql and ximdex running on localhost:80.

 3. From your chrome or safari browser visit http://localhost to end the installation.
-> Select DB as host for the database.
+> Select DB as database host and choose a password for the database user.
 The database should exist but empty.
-If the installation is aborted, please rm the .data directory at ximdex to clean it up.
+If the installation is aborted, please rm the .data directory at ximdex to clean the database data.

 4. Play with Ximdex CMS at http://localhost using user Ximdex with the choosen password.